ddefranza/word-embedding-prejudice/README.md

               cacheOK = FALSE)
 ```

-Where `URL_for_embedding` is the URL, `"./path_to_working_directory/embedding_name.vec.gz"` is the path and file name where the file will be saved on the local machine, `method = "auto"` is the method R will use to perform the download (this usually defaults to `wget` or `curl`), `mode = "wb"` defines how the file will be encoded, in this case in binary, which is especially important if downloading compressed files (e.g., `.gz`) in a Windows environment, and `cacheOK = FALSE` refuses files from the server-side cached which increases stability.
+Where `URL_for_embedding` is the URL, `"./path_to_working_directory/embedding_name.vec.gz"` is the path and file name where the file will be saved on the local machine, `method = "auto"` is the method R will use to perform the download (this usually defaults to `wget` or `curl`), `mode = "wb"` defines how the file will be encoded, in this case in binary, which is especially important if downloading compressed files (e.g., `.gz`) in a Windows environment, and `cacheOK = FALSE` refuses files from the server-side cache which increases stability.

 Given a list of URLs,